The geometry of random walk isomorphism theorems: Isomorphism theorems for flat geometry

 To verify \eqref{eq:gen-lem}, multiply \eqref{eq:gen-SRW-6} by $\rho$ and use the result to rewrite the left-hand side of \eqref{eq:gen-lem}.
 The desired equation then follows by applying \eqref{eq:gen-SRW-2}:

-We now prove \eqref{eq:generic-iso}; by a limiting argument, it suffices to consider smooth $f$ with rapid decay.
+We now prove \eqref{eq:generic-iso}; it suffices to consider $f$ smooth with rapid decay.
+Indeed, if $f_\epsilon$ is the convolution of $f$ with a smooth mollifier in the second argument, one has $f_\epsilon \to f$ pointwise and the $f_\epsilon$ are bounded uniformly in $\epsilon$ by a function with rapid decay, so by dominated convergence the result for $f$ follows from the result for the $f_\epsilon$.
 Let $f_{t}(i,\V{\ell}) \bydef \E_{i,\V{\ell}} (f(X_{t},\V{L}_{t}))$, and note that $f_t$ is a smooth function with rapid decay since $f$ has this property (see below \eqref{e:vector-ell}).
 Apply \eqref{eq:gen-lem} to $f_{t}$ and rewrite the left-hand side using Kolmogorov's backward equation, i.e., $\cL f_{t} = \partial_{t}f_{t}$.
 The result is

 To conclude, integrate \eqref{eq:cor-1} over $(0,\infty)$.
 The result follows since the boundary term at infinity on the left-hand side vanishes.
-To see this last claim, recall that the graph induced by $\beta$ is connected, so $L^{i}_{t}\to\infty$ in probability for all vertices $i\in\Lambda$.
+To see this last claim, recall that the graph induced by $\beta$ is finite and connected, so $L^{i}_{t}\to\infty$ in probability for all vertices $i\in\Lambda$.
 When $f$ has sufficient decay this implies

 for all $\V{u}$.
 If $f$ has sufficient decay and $\rho$ has moderate growth then \eqref{eq:van} implies

 by dominated convergence, as desired.
 This completes the proof of \eqref{eq:generic-iso}. \end{proof}